comp423-23f/csxl-final-team-d8/docs/seat-and-room-admin-views--design-doc.md

 ## Overview

-- CSXL Managers can easily manage and view information regarding rooms and their accompanying seats from a "Rooms" tab on the website's sidebar.
-- This feature enables CSXL managers to add, delete, and edit CSXL spaces with a UI.
+This project addresses issues centered around not enough space for students and admins/ambassadors working in a stressful environment.
+Implementation of the seat and room view allows for students to save time by viewing which room and seat is available in the CSXL, instead of showing up to a fully booked room and waiting for space to free up.
+CSXL Managers can easily manage and view information regarding rooms and their accompanying seats from a "Rooms" tab on the website's sidebar.
+This feature enables CSXL managers to add, delete, and edit CSXL spaces with a UI.
+Such features alleviate stress for ambassadors and admins by feeling more in control when it comes to checking in students for room and seat availability.

 ## Personas